-- iii) Income tax demands have been raised mainly on account of depreciation allowance, tax holiday benefits and interest thereon which are pending at various levels of appeals.
-Management considers these disallowances as not tenable against the Company, and hence considered as remot - iv) During the year, the Company has re-evaluated its position in respect of additional depreciation of ₹ 311.90 crore, which was not carried forward on adoption of new income tax regime in financial year 2020-21.
-Based on such reevaluation and supported by a tax opinion obtained in this regard, the Company has now taken the position that aforesaid additional depreciation had already been utilised against taxable profits in the Assessment Years prior to adoption of aforesaid new tax regime and all remaining unabsorbed depreciation are normal depreciation.
-Accordingly, the Company has now utilised the aforesaid unabsorbed depreciation of ₹ 311.90 crore as normal depreciation against its current year's taxable profit, which resulted in reduction of current tax liability by ₹ 78.50 crore.
+- iii) During FY 21-22, the Company has re-evaluated its position in respect of additional depreciation of ₹ 311.90 crore, which was not carried forward on adoption of new income tax regime in financial year 2020-21.
+Based on such revaluation and supported by a tax opinion obtained in this regard, the Company had taken the position that aforesaid additional depreciation had already been utilised against taxable profits in the Assessment Years prior to adoption of aforesaid new tax regime and all remaining unabsorbed depreciation are normal depreciation.
+Accordingly, the Company had utilised the aforesaid unabsorbed depreciation of ₹ 311.90 crore as normal depreciation against its last year's taxable profit, which resulted in reduction of current tax liability by ₹ 78.50 crore. - iv) The company has met its export obligations on account of concessinal rates of import duty paid on capital goods under the Export Promotion of Capital Goods (EPCG)Scheme